18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ### Create a Branch

-Okay.
+Okay!
 Now you're ready to start editing.

 * Open up a text editor suitable for web development.
 We use [Sublime Text 3](http://www.sublimetext.com/3), but there are other options like [Atom](https://atom.io/) or [`vim`](http://www.vim.org/), but we do not recommend TextEdit or a word processor.